-VII.
+VIII.
 CONCLUSION

 The performance of students is a critical concern that poses significant challenges.
-This paper offers an analysis of data mining research results aimed at creating predictive models for student performance.
+This paper offers an analysis of data mining research results is 96.5 accuracy is achieved that aimed at creating predictive models for student performance.
 Our study demonstrates the application of machine learning algorithms to enhance the understanding of algorithm efficiency, utilizing data.
-The analysis incorporates four key factors, including admission-scores, first-level courses, and academic achievement tests
+The analysis incorporates four key factors, including admission scores, first-level courses, and academic achievement tests.

-VIII.
+IX.
 FUTURE WORK

-In the future, we aim to leverage deep learning architectures to enhance prediction capabilities and overall performance.
+In future, we aim to leverage deep learning architectures to enhance prediction capabilities and overall performance.
 This method facilitates the incorporation of both academic and non- academic elements.
 Enhancing the early forecasting of student success in higher education necessitates the implementation of several key strategies.
 First, by adding diverse data sources such as extracurricular activities and personal interests, institutions can develop a more holistic view of each student's profile, resulting in more precise predictions.
 Second, implementing real-time monitoring and feedback mechanisms allows educators to act swiftly when they detect signs of academic difficulties, thereby preventing problems from worsening and enriching the learning experience for students.
-Additionally, integrating predictive models with current learning management systems simplifies data analysis and promotes effective communication between predictive analytics and educators.
+Additionally, integrating predictive models with current learning management systems simplifies data analysis and promotes effective Interaction between predictive analytics and educators.
 Furthermore, using predictive analytics, personalized learning pathways can be crafted to align with each student's unique strengths and weaknesses, thereby enhancing student engagement and success.
-Collaboration among educational institutions and researchers is vital for sharing knowledge and advancing the field of predictive analytics in higher education.
+Collaboration among educational institutions and researchers is vital for sharing knowledge and advancing the field for predictive analytic in higher education.